Mehak-Imran-01/Cat-vs-Dog-Classifier/README.md

 ---

 ## Result
-This model achieves the 92% accuracy.
-With dataaugmnetation, Hyperparameter tuning and more epochs this can be improve more.
+- This model achieves the 92% accuracy.
+With data augmnetation, Hyperparameter tuning and more epochs this can be improve more.
-Also we can do the transfer learning using pretrained models.
+- Also we can do the transfer learning using pretrained models.

 ---
-## Mehak Imran
+### Mehak Imran | AI Engineer